-This are the (new) Support Forums for FSUIPC and related products.
+This are the Support Forums for FSUIPC and related products.

 These forums replace the old support forums which have been running for 20+ years.
-The old forums contain a wealth of information on all FSUIPC products, and are still available (until the end of the year) for read-only here.
+The old forums contain a wealth of information on all FSUIPC products, but are now no longer available.

 Please note that you will need to Register and Login to post for support, and also to download attachments.
 You can view these forums without registering.